VargMon/gettext-tiny/README.md

 make LIBINTL=FLAVOR DESTDIR=pkgdir prefix=/ install
 ```

 Where FLAVOR can be one of NONE, MUSL, NOOP (as detailed above).
-you can override any variables used in the Makefile (such as `CFLAGS`) by
-appending them to the `make` invocation, or by saving them into a file called
-`config.mak` before running `make`.
+You can override any variables used in the Makefile (such as `CFLAGS`) by appending them to the `make` invocation, or by saving them into a file called `config.mak` before running `make`.